+The fact that the mechanic Assi, a member of the International, headed the list of names signed to the proclamation of the Central Committee of the National Guard caused ignorant friends and foes to attribute the revolution to the International; and alphabetical coincidence was for them a conclusive proof.
 The attitude of Marx and the French internationalists themselves is sufficient evidence to disprove such a contention.
-True it was, however, that while there was no official participation at the beginning, if the organisation was inert and did not react to the events of the 18th, its ideas had penetrated into the minds of the masses of Paris who looked to the Commune for a change in their social and political lives.
+True it was, however, that while there was no official participation at the beginning, if the organization was inert and did not react to the events of the 18, its ideas had penetrated into the minds of the masses of Paris who looked to the Commune for a change in their social and political lives.

 The Blanquist party, which dominated the Commune, had been deprived of its leader on the day before the overthrow of the National Assembly.
-On 17 March he was seized in bed because of the death sentence which had been passed upon him by court martial for his participation in the uprising of October 31, 1870.

-So well did Thiers know the value of Blanqui to the Commune that he stubbornly refused to exchange him for the whole lot of hostages which were held by the Commune, including the Archbishop of Paris, the inspirer of Napoleon's ill fated expedition in Mexico, Jecker, and numerous others.
+On the 17 of March he was seized in bed because of the death sentence which had been passed upon him by court martial for his participation in the uprising of October 31, 1870.
+So well did Thiers know the value of Blanqui to the Commune that he stubbornly refused to exchange him for the whole lot of hostages which were held by the Commune, including the Archbishop of Paris, the inspirer of Napoleon's illfated expedition in Mexico, Jecker, and numerous others.

-The Blanquists, whose program and organisation were directly descended from Babeuf and Hebert, the conspirators of '92, had but little thought for the morrow of the revolution.
-Their single steadfast aim was the overthrow of the bourgeoisie, the arming of the proletariat, the iron-gloved suppression of the counter-revolution, and the revolutionary dictatorship of the proletariat.
-Toward this end they built a conspirative, highly centralised, disciplined organisation, excluding all who were not absolutely trustworthy and tried and fanatically attached, and chosen because of their personal courage, fidelity and self-sacrifice.
+The Blanquists, whose program and organization were directly descended from Babeuf and Hebert, the conspirators of '92, had but little thought for the morrow of the revolution.
+Their single steadfast aim was the overthrow of the bourgeoisie, the arming of the proletariat, the iron-gloved suppression of the counterrevolution, and the revolutionary dictatorship of the proletariat.
+Toward this end they built a conspirative, highly centralized, disciplined organization, excluding all who were not absolutely trustworthy and tried and fanatically attached, and chosen because of their personal courage, fidelity and self-sacrifice.
 With such a band of men, ready at any moment, Blanqui constantly planned for an armed uprising of a militant and determined minority for the rule of the revolutionary proletariat.
 For him, the revolutionary dictatorship was the dictatorship of working class Paris over the rest of France, since with the exception of a few of the larger towns, Paris was the real and only home of the revolutionary worker:

-"...
-One year of Parisian dictatorship in '48," wrote Blanqui. "would have spared France and history the quarter of a century now ending.
-If ten years are need this time, there must be no hesitation."
+".
+One year of Parisian dictatorship in '48," wrote Blanqui, "would have spared France and history the quarter of a century now ending.
+If ten years are need this time, there must be no hesitation." \

-This commendable single-mindedness, however, left the Blanquists without a single thought for the future.
+This commendable singlemindedness, however, left the Blanquists without a single thought for the future.
+With eyes centered upon revolutionary action, they maintained that

-With eyes centred upon revolutionary action, they maintained that "... a social order, resulting from the social revolution will never have for its rational bases aught but the Family and the Commune, subject to the sole utilitarian moral of the common interest."
-Without Blanqui, and with their small organisation of a couple of thousand, they were left with a number of energetic men who could more easily ride a revolutionary wave than build a new society.
-The Blanquists - the affiliated, and the Blanquists at heart - had a practical majority in the Commune, but without their leader their revolutionary gestures, their slavish imitation of the uprisings of '92 and '93, their disorder and inability to organise even the department of war brings one almost to agreement with the words of one of the leading Blanquists, Raoul Rigault: "Without Blanqui, there is nothing doing, with Blanqui, everything."
+". . . a social order, resulting from the social revolution will never have for its rational bases aught but the Family and the Commune, subject to the sole utilitarian moral of the common interest."

+Without Blanqui, and with their small organization of a couple of thousand, they were left with a number of energetic men who could more easily ride a revolutionary wave than build a new society.
+The Blanquists -the affiliated, and the Blanquists at heart-had a practical majority in the Commune, but without their leader their revolutionary gestures, their slavish imitation of the uprisings of '92 and '93, their disorder and inability to organize even the department of war brings one almost to agreement with the words of one of the leading Blanquists, Raoul Rigault: 'Without Blanqui, there is nothing doing, with Blanqui, everything."